 Our experience is that you will have to multiply the walking times as indicated on the signposts by at least 1.5, usually even by 2 (especially in Switzerland).
-These hiking times are very, very optimistic.
+The hiking times that are mentioned on the signs and on hiking websites (like outdooractive) are very, very optimistic.
 You really do need to calculate in the extra time for all the eating, swimming, peeing and pooping breaks and the slightly slower than average walking pace.

 Booking mountain huts